 Getting a bonus this year?
 Did you know that paying your bonus into your pension plan could save you on potentially hefty tax and National Insurance (NI) deductions?
 Here’s why bonus sacrifice could mean you keep more of your bonus and why you might thank yourself later.

-If you’re lucky enough to get a bonus this year, you might want to consider paying it into your pension plan.
+If you’re lucky enough to get a bonus this year, you might want to consider paying it into your pension plan if you can afford to.
 Doing this could mean you get to keep more of it, maximise your pension benefits before tax year end and potentially reap the rewards in the years to come.

-First let’s take a look at the tax and NI benefits of bonus sacrifice.
+First let’s take a look at the tax and NI benefits of bonus sacrifice (sometimes called ‘bonus exchange’).

 The benefits of bonus sacrifice – in numbers

-If she takes all of her bonus in her pay, she’ll pay 20% tax on all of it, as well as 12% NI payments (be aware that tax rates are different in Scotland).
+If she takes all of her bonus in her pay, she’ll pay 20% tax on all of it, as well as 12% NI payments (be aware that these figures apply to the 2022/23 tax year and tax rates are different in Scotland).

 Don’t underestimate the power of compound growth

 Remember your pension plan is invested.
 Which means you can potentially get additional growth on any investment growth you get from that lump sum.
 This is thanks to compound growth.

 In a nutshell, compound growth is the ‘snowballing’ effect of receiving growth on growth.
 It means that each year you have the opportunity to achieve growth, not only on the money you’ve invested, but also on the growth you might have already experienced.

 As an example, let’s say you have £100 and invest it.
 Any growth you get is applied to the £100.
 In the next year though, any growth is applied not only to your original £100, but also to the investment growth that you achieved from that £100.
 This happens year on year and every year the impact is slowly magnified.